 and going to the ‘Contact Us’ page.
 We may request evidence of your identity for verification purposes.
 We will respond to your request within the applicable statutory term.
 If an end user exercises any of their rights with you with respect to the processing of their information by us, please use the tools in the Online Services Account to accommodate their request, or, if this is not possible, please visit answers.chartboost.com

 and go to the ‘Contact Us’ page.

-Chartboost retains information about you and your end users for as long as necessary to fulfil the purposes for which we collected the data, except if required otherwise by law.
+Chartboost retains information about you for as long as necessary to fulfil the purposes for which we collected the data, except if required otherwise by law.
 We may store information for longer periods for archiving or statistical purposes in which case we will take appropriate measures to ensure that the information is used solely for this purpose.